Haveadream1/dashboard/README.md

 ## Goal

-The goal of this project is to practice the CSS grid and the composition of website
+The goal of this project is to practice the CSS grid and the composition of a website

 ## Preview